supposedly/dialect-museum/README.md

 {match: 'single', value: schema}
 ```

-This matches one single thing.
+This matches on one single value.
 You mostly don't have to use this because it's usually the same thing as just writing the
-value directly (e.g. `1` is the same thing as `{match: 'single', value: 1}`).
+value directly (e.g. matching on `{match: 'single', value: 1}` is usually the same thing as matching on `1`).

 ##### Any
 ```ts
 {match: 'any', value: [schema, schema, ...]}
 ```

-This matches anything inside the `value` array.
+This matches on any of the objects inside the `value` array.

 ##### All
 ```ts